What is Office 365?

 - Microsoft Office tools – Word, Excel, Outlook, PowerPoint, and Publisher

 - Microsoft Teams – a collaborative personal workspace that includes videoconferencing and instant messaging communication

 - OneDrive – 1 Terabyte of online storage

 All staff members who have an actively used otago.ac.nz email address have a licence to access the Office 365 suite for work and home.
 All University of Otago students are already using Office 365.

-Unless you have been advised otherwise, your University email has not been migrated to Office 365.
+All University Staff mailboxes have been migrated to Office365.
 Continue to use your email client (Outlook preferred) as currently set up, or Outlook Web App to access your email.
-If you click on the Outlook icon in the Office 365 portal you will get an error message.

 - Open a new web browser session with no other tabs running.
 There is no need to use the University's VPN service to access Office 365 online.